yjlim-larr/Reinforcement_learning/Inverse_RL/README.md

 # Paper
 1. Algorithms for Inverse Reinforcement Learning: http://ai.stanford.edu/~ang/papers/icml00-irl.pdf
- It tries to make IRL problem to computational tasks by using RL on imitation learning or appenticeship learning, and MDPs.
+ It tries to make IRL problem to computational tasks by using MDPs with optimal policy.
+Optimal policy is given, and it is state-action pair sequential data.
+From that optimal policy, this paper suggests how to get reward function on 3 cases( 1) finite state space, 2) constraint condition with finite state space, 3) infinite state space.).
+But there are many reward function even constant or zero could be reward function.
+So it uses constraint condition for getting approximated reward function which is the closest to true.
+And it uses linear combiation form for approximating reward function where it is infinite state space case.
+For solving that case, it uses linear programming with constraint condition such as penalty and sampling.

 3. Apprenticeship Learning via Inverse Reinforcement Learning:
 4. Maximum Margin Planning: